 Should I learn UI or UX first?

-We’ve mentioned that UX comes before UI in the design process.
+The short answer is you should learn UX first and UI second.
+And here’s why.
+I’ve mentioned that UX comes before UI in the design process.
 In that case, it is very logical that you should learn UX first and UI second.

 If you learn UX first, you will learn about setting up a customer journey by doing user research, creative workshops, and concept validation.
 Once that’s done, creating the UI design is a matter of drawing and filling the lines of your UX framework.